[Fukushima Prefecture] Is the northern town of Koorimachi the birthplace of the Date clan?

 The grave of Tomomune, the first head of the Date clan.
 The current Gorinto (stupa) was placed there by the Date clan during the Edo period. © Kori Town

-The Date clan is said to have originated when Hitachi Nyudo Nensai Tomomune, who achieved success in the Oshu War led by Minamoto no Yoritomo (1189, the battle in which Yoritomo annihilated the Oshu Fujiwara clan in Hiraizumi), took the name Date when he was given Date County
+The Date clan is said to have originated when Hitachi Nyudo Nensai Tomomune, who achieved military success in the Oshu War (1189, the battle in which Minamoto no Yoritomo destroyed the Oshu Fujiwara clan of Hiraizumi), was granted Date County and adopted the name Date.

-Date Masamune famous as the first lord of the Sendai domain , was the 17th generation lord counting from Tomomune.
+Date Masamune , famous as the first lord of the Sendai Domain , was the 17th generation descendant of Tomomune.

 Tomomune Date's Grave <Information>